amccully/cse15l-lab-reports/lab-report-2-week-1.md

 ## Step 6, Faster Remote Running
 * This step will show us how to quickly edit a file, copy it to the server, and then run it
-* First we need to edit the file, we can use `vi YourFile.java` to enter editing mode
+* First we need to edit the file, we can use `vi WhereAmI.java` to enter editing mode
-* Once that is done, simply paste `scp YourFile.java cs15lfa22zz@ieng6.ucsd.edu:~/; ssh cs15lfa22@ieng6.ucsd.edu "javac YourFile.java; java YourFile"`
+* Once that is done, simply paste `scp WhereAmI.java cs15lfa22zz@ieng6.ucsd.edu:~/; ssh cs15lfa22@ieng6.ucsd.edu "javac WhereAmI.java; java WhereAmI"`
+* You can always use the up and down arrow keys to navigate through past commands in order to speed up the process

 Note: Normally you wouldn't need to put your password in for this step
 ![Step6Screenshot](FasterAccessImage.png)